oscarpulido55/aef-data-model/README.md

     - Creates BigQuery datasets for the data layers: landing, curated, and exposure.
     - Generates a `../dataform/dataform.json` file that provides parameters to reference the Terraform-created infrastructure during Dataform operations.
   - `gcs.tf`:
     - Creates data landing GCS buckets.
+And uploads sample data.
   - `fake_on_prem_db.tf`:
     - Creates a dummy PostgreSQL database to simulate an on-premises data source that can't be accessed using BigQuery Omni or BigLake.
+And inserts sample data.

 ```
 └── terraform